DavidMercier/NIMS/doc/models.rst

 Extraction of viscoelastic properties
 ##################################################

-Viscoelasticity of a material, can be characterized locally by nanoindentation using Dynamic Mechanical Analysis (DMA) technique
-[#VanLandingham_2001]_, [#Odegard_2005]_ and [#White_2005]_.
+Viscoelasticity of a material, can be characterized locally by nanoindentation using CSM or DMA techniques [#VanLandingham_2001]_, [#Odegard_2005]_ and [#White_2005]_.
 This technique also called nano-DMA is a suitable technique for mechanical characterization of polymers and is complementary to traditional macroscale DMA and ThermoMechanical Analysis (TMA).